PeterConijn/PeterConijn.github.io/docs/README.md

 # Documentation
-Demo for converting documenation to GitHub pages
+Demo setup for converting documenation to GitHub pages.

+Please use the folder structure to navigate.